torproject/tor/doc/HACKING/WritingTests.md

 For a summary of the test coverage for each _function_, run `./scripts/test/cov-display -f ${TMPDIR}/*`.

+For more details on using gcov, including the helper scripts in scripts/test, see HelpfulTools.md.

 ### Comparing test coverage

 Sometimes it's useful to compare test coverage for a branch you're writing to